Lihat Artikel Lainnya

 Comparability is a big deal in accounting principles.
 It lets people easily compare finances over time and between companies, allowing businesses to keep their accounting the same.
 It helps investors, regulators, and managers make smart choices with the same financial info.

 Reliability means the financial info is trustworthy.
-Keeping accurate records with standard accounting rules builds trust in financial statements.
+Keeping accurate records with standard accounting rules builds trust in consolidated financial statements.
 This trust is key for handling business changes and being open with finances.

 Relevance means the financial information is useful for making decisions.
 Accounting principles ensure that all financial data shows the company’s true state.
 This helps companies make quick, smart choices and keeps them ready for market changes and new rules.